Prepare for the Future of Fashion: Comply, Transform, and Lead

 - Digital product passport

-- New restrictions on textile waste exports
+- New restrictions on chemical usage (PFAS)

 - Different interpretations in individual countries